From Suspicion to Curiosity: Pastors, Faith, and Science

 Consider the varve.
 It’s basically a rock with layers, every layer representing the sediment of a year.
 A six-inch wedge of stone with roughly 2700 layers—a humble specimen of history and geology, but it brought together two historically estranged worldviews for conversation, learning, and growth.

 Evangelical Christianity remains a powerful religious, cultural, and political movement across the country.
 The conversation about science and its discoveries, particularly within conservative faith communities, has been fraught.
-The estrangement between between religious and scientific communities has become deeply polarized.
+The estrangement between religious and scientific communities has become deeply polarized.

 Conservative pastors are placed in difficult positions with incredibly high stakes as spiritual leaders when science is the topic at hand: perhaps some congregants are curious about evolution, but even acknowledging the question puts the congregation’s leader at risk for others questioning his or her interpretation of scripture, and even his or her faith.